Crell/AttributeUtils/README.md

 The interface needs to be marked as an attribute and repeatable so that `Analyzer` can recognize that it should allow multiple values.
 However, you can now mix and match `RealName` and `Alias` on the same class.
 Only one `RealName` is allowed, but any number of `Alias` attributes are allowed.
 All are `Name` according to the `Names` main attribute, and so all will get picked up and made available.

+Be aware that some static analyzers will complain about marking an interface as an attribute, since PHP doesn't do anything with them.
+It is syntactically legal, however, so it's best to just silence that error in the static analyzer as it is being over-protective.

 ### One of many options

 In a similar vein, it's possible to use sub-attributes to declare that a component may be marked with one of a few attributes, but only one of them.